Cooperation and trust in extra-legal contexts

 I am intrigued by how the structure of social networks affects outcomes in different social groups and communities.
 On the one hand, I am interested in how social network structure and cultural integration affect the capacity of (online) communities to develop shared culture and innovate.
 On the other hand, I am also intrigued by how numerical properties of different social groups engaging ininteractions with each other can lead to structural inequalities.

+further exacerbating the gender/media representation gap.
 “I Heard it on the (Silk)Road”: Structural

 and Cultural Pathways to Novelty Introduction in an Online Community